AustinCodingAcademy/alumni-gitbook/home.md

 ### Homework Assignments

 You'll be a assigned a brief homework assignment (1-2 hrs) at the end of each class.
-Each assignment helps you check off an item on the Job Ready Checklist. **Homework is due one week after it's assigned**, but it's in your best interest to complete the assignments as quickly as possible!
+Homework is optional, but highly recommended.
+Each assignment focuses on preparing you for a stage in the job search process.
+Additionally, we'll have activities based on the homework in each class.

 ### Career & Job Search Advising